CurtisAccelerate/global_agent_framework/README.md

 # Global Agent Framework FutureX Champion
 ## Introduction

-This is an Agent framework for generating custom agentic pipelines for GPT-5 with ability to define multiple pipelines, custom tools, etc. It is an AI generated project quickly developed as a real-world test and verification for my original prompt engineering work developed to boost the capability of LLMs like GPT-5, specifically adapted of "Global Reasoning" protocol.
+This is an Agent framework for generating custom agentic pipelines for GPT-5 with ability to define multiple pipelines, custom tools, etc.

+This agent framework was developed rapidly, as a means toward proving out my prompt engineering work aimed at boosting the capabilites of GPT-5 ando ther LLMs in the real-world FutureX event competition.

+## FutureX Champion Results

 With this framework, we produced a 1st Place Weekly result besting all other agents in the first month of October and several 2nd Place results.
 The first place finish resulted in a 23% performance boost over GPT-5 Pro and an incredible 47% performance boost over Grok-4 Search.

 ![FutureX Champion Result](docs/assets/futurex_win.jpg)